 In a career as long as yours, you also had a few films that didn’t work too well.
 What did you learn from them?

-Music is very important in your films.
+Music is essential in your films.
 How did you collaborate with Calogero for the score of “Les plus belles années d’une vie”?

 Do you have any idea how you will distribute that film?